Charting in the center

 Business doesn't always follow politics or vice versa, but the economy plays an integral role in both.
 It was interesting to note last month when President Obama laid down a foreign policy marker with an eye on domestic politics.

-American outdoor furniture manufacturers who held their ground and refused to take their production overseas during the years when it would have been cheaper and easier now are positioned to serve the needs of a greater number of customers.
+American outdoor furniture manufacturers who refused to take their production overseas during the years when it would have been cheaper and easier now are positioned to serve the needs of a greater number of customers.
 They made production more efficient during the recession, and are able to provide quick shipments of custom orders.
 At the same time, rising costs for labor and transportation are making Asia more expensive.

 Some domestic manufacturers are diligent to credit their supply partners in China and say they will continue to use those resources when it's financially viable.
 Others have sourced domestic and even local suppliers, who can provide components at competitive prices.
 There's American pride reawakening, but tempered with good business sense.

 At least three organizations have sprung up across the nation as watchdogs on American-made products.
 Joel D. Joseph, a lawyer and economist who chairs the Made in the USA Foundation, said there are a couple of different definitions for American-made products.
 His foundation follows the Federal Trade Commission rules of 70% U.S. content despite its location in California, which says the product should be virtually 100% U.S. content.
 Both urge companies to label products or packaging to describe where the product and its components are made.
-Many manufacturers are already doing that, and some retailers say they proudly use Made in the USA hangtags and signage because consumers are asking where products are made.

 "Throughout an era in which manufacturing has continuously shifted overseas, the company has a 60-plus year track record of ongoing production in the United States and providing meaningful jobs to American workers," said James De Lorbe, chairman and CEO of Made: In America.